V4Fire/Client/src/core/component/functional/README.md

 ### Using node references and the DOM API

-Using this technique, you can simply add or remove attributes for DOM nodes, as well as change their properties.
+By utilizing this approach, you can delete or add attributes to a specific DOM node or even modify its structure.
-But be extremely careful when adding new DOM nodes to the component tree.
+However, exercise extreme caution when adding new nodes.

 __b-link/b-link.ts__